CSCfi/csc-user-guide/docs/data/sensitive-data/intro.md

 * video tutorials helpful to get started.

-For general information, see the [Sensitive Data services webpage](https://research.csc.fi/sensitive-data-services-for-research), [FAQs](../../support/faq/index.md#sensitive-data-services-for-research), and services descriptions in [CSC's service catalog](https://research.csc.fi/service-catalog).
+For general information, see the [Sensitive Data (SD) services webpage](https://research.csc.fi/sensitive-data-services-for-research), [FAQs](../../support/faq/index.md#sensitive-data-services-for-research), and services descriptions in [CSC's service catalog](https://research.csc.fi/service-catalog).

 You can also learn more from example cases for: